Man's Not Hot: Remix

 American rapper Futuristic released his remix of the song on 13 January 2018.

 Music video

 Dapaah released the music video for "Man's Not Hot" on 26 October 2017.
 It begins with a phone call from someone called Asznee, who is later revealed to be entertainer Chunkz.
-It then alternates between Dapaah rapping in Toronto and Miami, wearing his trademark jacket.
+It then features Dapaah rapping the song in Toronto and Miami, wearing his trademark jacket.
 The video features cameos from American rappers Waka Flocka Flame, Lil Yachty, Jim Jones, Dutch rap group Broederliefde and American producer DJ Khaled, who calls Dapaah's character a "legend".

-Commercial use

-In 2022 Peloton used the song for a holiday commercial.